Spot Welders

 Spot Welders is a film and television editorial house.
-Spot Welders was established in Venice, California in 1993 by editor Robert Duffy and producer David Glean.

 Works

-Spot Welders' credits include award-winning music videos and commercials as well as feature films.
-In addition to Duffy and Glean, Spot Welders partners include Michael Heldman and Haines Hall.
-Much of Spot Welders' early reputation arose from its extensive involvement in music videos.
+Spot Welders' credits include music videos and commercials as well as feature films.
 The company and its editors earned numerous awards for music videos and commercials.
-Spot Welders Ameriquest Concert spot was nominated for an Emmy, and was awarded a Silver Lion at Cannes and a gold award at The One Show.
-Duffy, who had already received several awards and nominations as a freelance editor, continued to create award-winning work at Spot Welders.
+Spot Welders' Ameriquest Concert spot was nominated for an Emmy, and was awarded a Silver Lion at Cannes and a gold award at The One Show.

-In 1994, he was recognized by the National Academy of Recording Arts & Sciences (NARAS) for his editing on the Rolling Stones’ Grammy Award-winning “Love Is Strong”, which received the organization’s award for Best Music Video, Short Form in 1994.
-He was 1995 Finalist for Best Editor for Madonna’s “Take a Bow” music video.